-I found this year’s tenth anniversary Ecobuild interesting and enlightening.
+I found this year’s tenth anniversary Ecobuild exhibition / conference interesting and enlightening.
 In part this was because of a good range of seminars, briefings and networking opportunities.
 But also for me was the before and after comparison as I’ve been away in China and Australia for the last four years.

 At one level the signs of success are clear.
 Everyone now wants to be sustainable.
 Everyone wants to be motherhood and apple-pie Green!
 Wow, and how things have changed over the last ten years.
 Here is a successful Ecobuild with increasing attendance.
 But wait…..what are these emerging dichotomies?

-- Ultimately Ecobuild is about enabling companies to sell more ’stuff’.
+- Ultimately Ecobuild is financially founded on enabling companies to sell more ’stuff’.
 But is selling ever larger volumes of stuff the basis for a tenable future?
 Where does ever more consumption of raw materials take us?
-How can we change success to be measured in terms of selling less?
+Surely can need to be exporting success measured in terms of selling less?

-- It seems that Part L compliance no longer has anything to do with actual building energy use.
-But hang about, our ever more demanding consumer expect a label to describe its contents.
+- It seems that Part L code compliance no longer has anything to do with actual building energy use.
+But hang about, does not our ever more demanding consumer expect a label to describe its contents.

-- Game Boy has taken over SBEM.
+- Game Boy has taken over SBEM code compliance modelling.
 Engineering judgement and intuition is redundant.
-Instead gaming rules apply – so add ever more kit and gaming features to inflate the carbon emissions target for the best chance of achieving your desired low carbon rating!
+Instead gaming rules apply – so add ever more kit and gaming features to inflate the carbon emissions reference target for the best chance of getting your desired low carbon rating!

 - Plenty of politician and austerity bashing.
 But surely our politicians reflect the public.
 And our politicians appear to be getting fed up with our industry not delivering.
 Should we not be on charm offensive to bring the mass public on side?